Suitability, Regulation Best Interest, and Form CRS

 • The carve-out requires an independent market.
 If the only quotes come from the broker-dealer and its affiliates, the "market" does not exist for purposes of the rule.

-Fiduciary-Information Rule
+What Does the Fiduciary-Information Rule Prohibit?

 A member acting as paying agent, transfer agent, trustee, or similar capacity may NOT use ownership information obtained in that capacity to solicit purchases, sales, or exchanges.